Maikxx/functional-programming/README.md

 The amount of English books has increased in the past five years, due to the growing number of internalization in Amsterdam.

 As for the rest of this day, I mainly helped [Chelsea Doeleman](https://github.com/chelseadoeleman), [Linda de Haan](https://github.com/LindadeHaan) and [Jessie Mason](https://github.com/jessiemasonx) getting their data structure up and running.
+I also managed to get the pagination working.

 ## Honourable mentions